 'Buy smaller boxes, more often'.

-Don't miss for the nice big chocolate map showing all the flavors lurking behind the counter...
+Don't miss for the nice big chocolate map displaying all the flavors lurking behind the counter...

 Third stop Jean-Paul Hevin on 231, rue Saint-Honore